 Leah Rachocki was certified by the Rolf Institute of Structural Integration in 2004.
 She began practicing in Alaska immediately after earning certification, and continues to practice in Eagle River, AK on a quarterly schedule.

-Since then, she has grown her professional ‘tool kit’ with extensive Continuing Education through the Rolf Institute, including Visceral and Cranial Manipulation courses and Rolf Movement work, and Sourcepoint Therapy.
+Since graduation, she has grown her professional ‘tool kit’ with extensive Continuing Education through the Rolf Institute, including Visceral and Cranial Manipulation courses and Rolf Movement work, and Sourcepoint Therapy.

 Leah arrived in Cleveland in Summer 2015 and established Cleveland Rolfing to provide results-driven, sustainable Health care and education.
 The allopathic approach (treating symptoms, not causes) that has saturated Northeast Ohio leaves people in pain, unable to participate fully in life.